adupap/bpm-suite-generic-loan-repo/readme.md

 Note: JBoss BPM Suite (can be downloaded from https://access.redhat.com/) is already installed.

+Pre-Install:

-Before starting the installation add the loanOfficer role to the user which is used to login in Business Central.
+1. add the loanOfficer role to the user which is used to login in Business Central.
+2. Also Make sure it also has the role admin.

+Steps:

 1. Open the Business Central (ex. http://<your_ip>:<port>/business-central)
 2. Login (u:erics / p:bpmsuite)